-The next closest recycling plant, which Mr. Smaltz did not identify by name or location in either the meeting-packet materials or at the meeting, would charge “upwards” of $150/ton of processed material.
+The next closest recycling plant to TFC, which Mr. Smaltz did not identify by name or location in either the meeting-packet materials or at the meeting, would charge “upwards” of $150/ton of processed material.
 Southern Shores would have to pay a monthly fee of $8.12 per home, if this plant were used—an increase of $2.70 over the contract rate.

 Councilman Holland asked Mr. Smaltz if he was confident that he would get the necessary amended permitting from the State of Virginia.
 He replied that he was “99 percent confident” and that the modification would likely occur by the end of this week.